Weeding together

 WHAT IS A CSA AND HOW DOES IT WORK?

-This Member Information Package is meant to answer some of the questions you might have as a new or even a well seasoned member.
+This Member Information Page is meant to answer some of the questions you might have as a new or even a well seasoned member.
 Please don’t let it replace the direct contact with the farmers and people in the community, feel free to ask any other questions you might have.

-The basic idea of Community Supported (or Shared) Agriculture is to connect farmers with consumers.
+The basic idea of Community Supported Agriculture is to connect farmers with consumers.
 Members get a “share” of the harvest by paying a fixed price for the season.
 A share price is set based on the annual operating costs of the farm and the number of shares the farm can support.
 The farmer then organizes the farm to provide a weekly supply of products to its members.
 Since this direct association of producers and consumers is created by the people involved, every CSA farm is different.

 HOW THE SAUGEEN RIVER CSA WORKS